Regional Features

 Geneva

 If it makes sense in your travel plans, I encourage you to cross country lines and visit the charming city of Geneva, Switzerland.
 I only stayed for three days, but I still feel like I got a good taste of and introduction to the city.
 My purpose was literary, as I wanted to see the Villa Diodati rented by Lord Byron in the summer of 1816.
 As the story goes, Byron, John Polidori (his physician-companion), Mary and Percy Shelley participated in a ghost story writing competition.
 Mary Shelley ‘created a monster’ or what would become hailed as the first science fiction novel and a classic of Romantic and Gothic literature, Frankenstein.
 The Villa is still privately owned and in a quiet, prosperous suburb outside of Geneva; thus, my literary pilgrimage entailed some stealthy photographs and a ramble around before heading back into the city.
-Geneva is pricey (mama mia!), so a few days will be enough for your wallet, but here is an abridged version of recommendations (all of which come from my dear friend Hayden who has lived in the city for many years!)
+Geneva is pricey (mamma mia!), so a few days will be enough for your wallet, but here is an abridged version of recommendations (all of which come from my dear friend Hayden who has lived in the city for many years!)

 Eat at Café du Soleil if you are looking for traditional fondue in an intimate setting.
 In fact, the authentic Genevan bistrot is located in a house that is over 400 years old, according to their website.
 I had another great experience at Café des Sources; it is relaxed and authentic with excellent food, prepared beautifully.
 I had lunch here before visiting St Peter’s Cathedral.
 Another cute and delicious bistro called Café des Negociants is located in a neighborhood called ‘Carouge’ which has a very ‘Frenchy’ feel; fun for a stroll and some shopping.